jp7745/json-schema-testing/README.md

   - Microsoft VS code does *NOT* catch some invalid values when `format` of `uuid` and `date-time`.

-Conclusion:  Microsoft VS code does not catch `format` restrictions.
+Conclusion 1:  Microsoft VS code does not catch `format` restrictions.
 Validation scripts should be written to use the Python package `check-jsonschema`.

+Conclusion 2:  Should also include a `pattern` in the timestamp and UUID schemas.
+This is primarily to help out VS code users quickly identify issues.

-Conclusion 2:  It's ok to write a schema with relative `"$ref"`-ed schemas.
+Conclusion 3:  It's ok to write a schema with relative `"$ref"`-ed schemas.
 I.e., sub-objects with their own schema do not need the full URL.

 Example of `check-jsonschema` command: